LynnT-2003/Discord-Translate-Bot/README.md

   yarn install
 ```

-Create a .env file in the project's root directory and add your Discord bot token, OpenAI API key, and your target Discord channel's ID:
+Create a .env file in the project's root directory.
+Add your Discord bot token and Google Translate API key

 ```bash
   DISCORD_BOT_TOKEN=your_discord_bot_token